-- 1. The extent of inundation shown in DEW's flood inundation maps (see below) is matched to the modelled water levels shown above. - 2.
+- 1. The extent of inundation shown in DEW flood maps are matched to the modelled water levels shown above. - 2.
 High flows in the River Murray can be reliably calculated at only three locations in South Australia: at the SA border (QSA), Lock 1 at Blanchetown and the barrages at the Murray mouth.
 There are no major tributaries entering the River Murray between the border and the Lower Lakes.
-Historically, the maximum flow measured at the SA border will 'attenuate' (reduce) as the flood peak moves down the river towards the Lower Lakes.
+Historically, the peak flow measured at the SA border will 'attenuate' (reduce) as the flood peak moves down the river towards the Lower Lakes.
 The degree to which the peak attenuates is different for every flood.
-Typically the maximum flow measured at Lock 1 will be 5 to 20 GL/day less than the maximum flow measured at the border (QSA).

-- 3. Between the SA border and Morgan, the modelled water levels and inundation extents relate to the maximum flow measured at the SA border (QSA).
+Typically, by the time the flood peak reaches Lock 1, it will have reduced by 5 to 20 GL/day compared to the peak flow measured at the border (QSA). - 3.
+Between the SA border and Morgan, the modelled water levels and inundation extents relate to the maximum flow measured at the SA border (QSA).
 DEW flood modelling has assumed that minimal attenuation of the flood peak will occur (a conservative assumption).
 If attenuation does occur, the modelled water levels and inundation extents will over-predict the actual values. - 4.
 Between Morgan and Wellington, the modelled water levels and inundation extents relate to the maximum flow measured at Lock 1.
 For flood preparedness purposes, it is appropriate to assume that the flow at Lock 1 will be the same as QSA.
 Regular updates will be provided on anticipated water levels as the flood peak moves down the river in South Australia and maximum water levels are observed.
 This may be reduced from what is initially forecast. - 5.
 Water levels downstream of Lock 1 can be impacted by wind events which may cause temporary increases in water levels. - 6.
 It is expected that barrage operations will be able to safely pass the forecast flood peak and maintain water levels in the Lower Lakes below 1.0 m AHD.